Laredo & Webb County Area MPO

 C. Organization

 The Laredo Metropolitan Planning Organization is governed by the Policy Committee established in accordance with bylaws adopted June 9th, 1994.
-The Committee is chaired by the Mayor of the City of Laredo and includes as voting members: the State Senator for District 21, the State Representative for District 42, the Laredo District Engineer, the Webb County Judge and three City Councilpersons from the City of Laredo City Council.
+The Committee is chaired by the Mayor of the City of Laredo and includes as voting members: the Laredo District Engineer, the Webb County Judge and three City Councilmembers from the City of Laredo City Council, two County Commissioners from the Webb County Commissioners Court, and the Director of Transportation Planning and Development.
+The State Senator for District 21 and the State Representative for District 42 serve as non-voting, Ex-Officio members.
 The Policy Committee is the body of the MPO that provides review and has decision-making authority over transportation planning efforts in the Laredo Metropolitan Area undertaken by the planning staff of the Laredo Urban Transportation Study acting as the Metropolitan Planning Organization and by the Texas Department of Transportation.
 (See Appendix A)

 Technical Committee responsibilities include professional and technical review of work programs, policy recommendations and the transportation planning activities.
 The Technical Committee includes: